 “You should paint your enemies instead of insulting them- there’d be less flack.
 Do murals like Diego Rivera.
 It’d be so rich!
 There’d be a madam with a scarred lip, heroin addicts, drug dealers, strippers, a horny comedy booker, groupies, a camera guy from Greenpoint.
 Get it out!
 Can’t welfare give you $300 for an easel and oil paints?
 There must be a special department for white girls who take The Tropic of Cancer too seriously.”
 My friend dropped out of Bard because she hates homework; for some reason, bulimics understand life.

 Brothels are supposed to be exciting.
 I have short flashes of where I worked, all of them drab.
-Sometimes I’d hear a truck through the window, but the studio itself was as quiet as God.
-Concealed in a building with no foot traffic (the madam must’ve had a deal with the landlord, because she’d be open days after the cops busted her), it was a different breed of whorehouse, you felt it when you knocked: the serious freaks came here.
+Sometimes I’d hear a truck through heavy curtains but the studio itself was as quiet as God.
+Hidden in a building with no foot traffic (the madam must’ve had a deal with the landlord, because she’d be open days after being busted by the cops), it was a different breed of whorehouse, you felt it when you knocked: the serious freaks came here.
 Against the wall was a desk, rotary phone, dresser and a large TV that didn’t work.
 The massage table stood in the middle of the room like a casket.

 Orgasms were forgotten as soon as they exploded- I’d cum, smoke a joint and take the next call (I know prostitution isn’t about my climax, but it is when I do it).
 I was in a dream world during sessions, an anti-corporate one; sex crushed the patriarchy, the uncles, the bosses, the nine in the morning, the torpedoes bursting all around me in Manhattan.
 Hazy with candles and incense, the parlor was a secret shade, a hideout for perverts.
 Fridays were serious.
 The clients would establish relationships with you, so by the third time of seeing you- or sometimes the first- foreplay was involved.
 They’d book an hour for a slow, deep massage: an intense, sensual experience.
 There was a rigid Israeli dressed for synagogue; a gentle black guy who frequently wiped sweat off his face; a chubby garmento- all shunned conversation, thank God.
 I’m terrible at small talk.
 Seasoned comics don’t smile at jokes- we’ve heard’em all.
 And johns tipped when I didn’t make any, that cut me to size.

-So I hushed my voice, giggled a lot and played a dingbat to satisfy the needs of men.
-Work as a masseuse financed my art- in fact, it paid better than when I was VP of a brokerage firm.
+So I hushed my voice, giggled a lot and played a dingbat to flirt with lecherous men.
+Work as a masseuse supported my art- in fact, it paid better than when I was VP of a real estate firm.
 “I’m getting over on God,” I thought.
 “I’ve stumbled upon mankind’s biggest scam.”
 What a fool I was.
 I saw nothing but the fact that I’d no boss really, or so I thought.
 But I did have a boss, an invisible one: the TV staring out like a cold, black galaxy.
 It was a spy cam.
 To this day, there’s no doubt in my mind that DVD’s of my ass are being sold in Romania.